 - Are there any key pieces of Hazardous waste regulation?

 - How do I stay compliant with Hazardous Waste disposal?

 What is classed as Hazardous Waste?

-This term can be used to describe any waste materials or substances that can be a danger to humans, animals or the environment.
+Hazardous Waste can be used to describe any waste materials or substances that are a danger to humans, animals or the environment.

-- Certain previously used chemical substances such as motor oil, brake fluid and used printer toner cartridges
+- Previously used chemical substances such as motor oil, brake fluid, and used printer toner cartridges.

 - Old damaged equipment with dangerous internal parts such as fridges